matn7/CS-Notes/src/main/java/design_patterns/STRUCTUTAL-DESIGN-PATTERN.md

 ## Composite Pattern

 - What is a basic idea of composite pattern:
-    - Create a class hierarchy to reflect dependent objects, all of which share a common interface
+    - Create a class hierarchy to reflect dependent objects, all of which share a common interface.
-    - Allow the user to interact with every dependent object in a tree like hierarchy of objects
+    - Allow the user to interact with every dependent object in a tree like hierarchy of objects.
-- Objects are created from object like themselves i.e. share the same interface This is a definition of Composite Pattern
+- Objects are created from object like themselves i.e. share the same interface.
+- This is a definition of Composite Pattern.
-- Composite Pattern is the basic of most UI Containers in Java
+- Composite Pattern is the basic of most UI Containers in Java.
-- Example Swing Container
+- Example Swing Container.

 ***

 ## Flyweight pattern

-- Is an object that minimalize memory use by sharing as much data as possible with other similar objects
+- Is an object that minimalize memory use by sharing as much data as possible with other similar objects.
-- It is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory
+- It is a way to use objects in large numbers when a simple repeated representation would use an unacceptable amount of memory.
-- Often some parts of object state can be shared, and it is common practice to hold them in external data structure (extrinsic state) and pass them to the flyweight objects temporarily when they are used
+- Often some parts of object state can be shared, and it is common practice to hold them in external data structure (extrinsic state) and pass them to the flyweight objects temporarily when they are used.
-- Java makes use of String interning optimization mechanism to store string
+- Java makes use of String interning optimization mechanism to store string.
-- Strings in Java are **immutable** which means that Java only stores one copy of each distinct string value
+- Strings in Java are **immutable** which means that Java only stores one copy of each distinct string value.

-### What is the basic idea of the flyweight pattern?
+**What is the basic idea of the flyweight pattern?**

-- Some objects: String, for instance should be represented by immutable instances
+- Some objects - String, for instance should be represented by immutable instances.
-- The Flyweight pattern creates new objects only for unique values - all instances with the same value reference the same underlying immutable object
+- The Flyweight pattern creates new objects only for unique values - all instances with the same value reference the same underlying immutable object.

 ### Multithreading

-- The flyweight pattern involves creating new objects only for distinct values, and having variables **reference** only these distinct values
+- The flyweight pattern involves creating new objects only for distinct values, and having variables **reference** only these distinct values.
-- It is typically used where creating new objects for each distinct value would be wasteful, or lead to an unacceptable performance hit
+- It is typically used where creating new objects for each distinct value would be wasteful, or lead to an unacceptable performance hit.
-- :star: By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory)
+- :star: By default equals method tests for object identity it returns true if and only if the 2 objects are literally the same (point to the same location in memory).
-- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects
+- In flyweight pattern we need this method to return true if the 2 objects have the same value, even if they are actually different objects.

-### :star: Why does the implementation of `.equals()` matter in the flyweight pattern ?
+### :star: Why does the implementation of `.equals()` matter in the flyweight pattern?

-- Default implementation of `.equals()` return true if and only if the two objects being compared one literally the same object, in the flyweight pattern this method should return true if two objects share the same value, even if they are different
+- Default implementation of `.equals()` return true if and only if the two objects being compared one literally the same object, in the flyweight pattern this method should return true if two objects share the same value, even if they are different.
-- The default implementation of `.equals()` relies on object identity, which may cause problems if we end up with multiple flyweights referring to the same underlying value
+- The default implementation of `.equals()` relies on object identity, which may cause problems if we end up with multiple flyweights referring to the same underlying value.
-- Concurrency issues sometimes give rise to decouple flyweight - there duplicates are fine so long as they return true when called `.equals()`
+- Concurrency issues sometimes give rise to decouple flyweight - there duplicates are fine so long as they return true when called `.equals()`.

 ***

 ## Bridge Pattern

-- Decouple an abstraction from implementation so that the two can vary independently
+- Decouple an abstraction from implementation so that the two can vary independently.
-- The bridge uses encapsulation, aggregation and can use inheritance to separate responsibilities into different classes
+- The bridge uses encapsulation, aggregation and can use inheritance to separate responsibilities into different classes.

 ```
                 A